SIDS-Experiment/Documentation/Instruction/README.md

 2. Double click on `key-apdev26.ppk`.
 3. Check the system tray to see if `pagent`is running, click it and check if the key has been   added.
 4. Double click on `autocopy.py` to start the script.
-5. If asked about which filelist to choose, in doubt select local (l).
+5. If asked about which file list to choose, unless you have a good reason not to, select local (l).
 6. If the program window says "Got list of processed files." the application has started.
 Let   it run.
 7. If the application needs to catch up with the transferring, it will take a long time before you see the next message saying `PING`.
 Wait and observe the log.